Single-particle spectral function of fractional quantum anomalous Hall states: Spectral function of fractionalized states

 We obtain the experimentally accessible single-particle spectral function from Eq.~\eqref{eq:gfZ} as

 and compute it at fractional fillings $\nu = -2/3$ and $\nu=-1/3$; Fig.~\ref{fig:1_v2}(c).
 To facilitate the comparison between our parton and exact diagonalization results, we show $\mathcal{A}_\Gamma(\kk, \omega)$ in Fig.~\ref{fig:1_v2}(c, d), instead of the experimentally accessible spectral function $\mathcal{A}(\kk, \omega)$, which includes the geometric factor $Z_\kk$ of Eq.~\eqref{eq:Zfac}.
 The full spectral function Eq.~\eqref{eq:fullELSF} is shown in Appendix~\ref{sec:EMSF} in Fig.~\ref{fig:fullSF}.
-For simplicity, we only consider nearest-neighbor hopping in our mean-field parton description.
+For simplicity, we consider only nearest-neighbor hopping in our mean-field parton description.
 Including further-range hopping terms would modify the parton band structure and, consequently, the details of the spectral function, such as the precise value of the gap.
 However, since we do not expect our parton description to reliably capture such quantitative details anyway, we focus our discussion for now on qualitative behavior.

 The momentum convolution in Eq.~\eqref{eq:parton_conv_SF_main} smears out any momentum dependence of the parton bands, resulting in an effectively momentum-independent spectral function $\mathcal{A}_\Gamma(\kk, \omega)$ of the $\gamma$ particles.
-By contrast, the experimentally-accessible electronic spectral function $\mathcal{A}(\kk, \omega)$ has a significant momentum dependence resulting from $Z_\kk$, see Fig.~\ref{fig:1_v2}(b) and Fig.~\ref{fig:fullSF} in Appendix~\ref{sec:EMSF}.
+Physically, this is a signature of deconfined fractionalized particles.
+By contrast, the experimentally-accessible electronic spectral function $\mathcal{A}(\kk, \omega)$ has a momentum dependence resulting from $Z_\kk$, see Fig.~\ref{fig:1_v2}(b) and Fig.~\ref{fig:fullSF} in Appendix~\ref{sec:EMSF}.
 This non-trivial momentum dependence introduced by $Z_\kk$ is thus a lattice interference effect between the orbitals, which occupy each lattice point of the projected band and does not depend on the underlying FQAH state.
 The spectral weight is minimal in a region around the $\Gamma$ point and maximal at the boundary of the Brillouin zone.
 For comparison, a fully layer-polarized, topologically trivial state, which can be obtained by applying a strong displacement field, has an approximately constant $Z_\kk$ since there is no interference between the two layers anymore.